KirilStrezikozin/BakeMaster-Blender-Addon/.github/CONTRIBUTING.md

         ...
     ```

-- Describe what class if for (for example, for an Operator that's not used in the UI)
+- Describe what class is for (for example, for an Operator that's not used in the UI)

     Example: